raspberrypilearning/welcome-to-antarctica/en/step_2.md

 + the images you will use in the project
 + a JavaScript file to make the navbar respond when the page size changes.

+--- task ---

+Have a look at the starter project, make sure you have all the files listed above.

+Are there any HTML elements you recognise?

+--- /task ---

 ### Add the HTML to show the navbar